TERREMEMBER/znbase/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 title: Convert a PostgreSQL schema
 headerTitle: Convert a PostgreSQL schema
 linkTitle: Convert a PostgreSQL schema
-description: Steps for migrating a PostgreSQL schema for YugabyteDB.
+description: Steps for migrating a PostgreSQL schema for ZNbaseDB.
 menu:
   latest:
     identifier: migrate-postgresql-schema